Defective4/jChatLib/README.md

 # jChatLib

 jChatLib is a minimal Minecraft chat component **and** NBT parser library.
+It allows you to parse NBT with both named and unnamed root tags, used in Minecraft's files and sent over network.
+It also lets you parse text components, both from JSON and NBT!
+The library is still under development, new features and improvement, as well as proper documentation are planned.

 ## Features
 - **Complete** - supports all standard NBT data types